 But if you wanna help out and meet some amazing kids while doing that, you can join one of the weekly beach cleanups.
 You can find all the info on their FB pages S.E.A.
 Movement on FB,Gromnationsiargao, Thesuncrew.
 They need your help, the island needs your help.
 And this is a great way to give back.

 Here are some great local organizations that will be more than happy if you decide to give them a hand.
 You can of course also support them with a donation.
 All these groups want nothing but help the local community, preserve Siargao’s beauty and improve the lives of the local people.

-They also rent out donated surfboards and give surf lessons to tourists.
+You can rent out donated surfboards and get surf lessons by them.
 All the money they make goes back into the community through resources for education, water filters and mosquito nets for families, local health clinics etc. Their goal is to have enough lessons and funds to decrease the prevalence of poverty on the island by providing families with sustainable sources of income.

 They are trying to create long-term solutions to poverty by improving school attendance and giving children the skills and opportunities that will help them build better futures.
 They are also trying to ensure that children play a key role in preserving their island and in improving their local community.
 And they are doing a great job.
 Find them on Facebook or Instagram and help them out in any way that you can.

 is so much more than just a charity organization.
 It is a platform where the founder Sanne “Sunny” Sevig and her fella volunteers give kids and their families a chance to create a good, sustainable life while nurturing our planet.
 One of their projects is also the art studio mentioned above, plastic shredding machine, and many more.
 Learn more about them right here: naturekidsofsiargao.com

 is a collaboration individual and/or groups who want to help preserve the natural resources and beauty of the island which the local and the travelling community rely on for an epic life.